Cranwell History, Family Crest & Coats of Arms

 - Roberet Cranwell (b.
 1952), American professional baseball player

-- Elizabeth Cranwell, American Democrat politician, Delegate to Democratic National Convention from Virginia, 2004
+- Elizabeth Cranwell, American Democratic Party politician, Delegate to Democratic National Convention from Virginia, 2004

 - Elizabeth Azcona Cranwell (1933-2004), Argentine poet, storyteller, writer, translator, and literary critic